heroku-buildpacks/heroku-buildpack-crystal/README.md

 # Crystal Heroku Buildpack
-*Note: This fork also compiles sam.cr*

-You can create an app in Heroku with Crystal's buildpack by running the following command:
+You can create a worker in Heroku with Crystal's buildpack by running the following command:

 ```bash